Factors to Consider

 Once you have identified medical schools that are a good fit for you, the next step is to determine how many of these schools you will apply to.
 According to AAMC, on average, students nationally apply to 16 medical schools through the American Medical College Application Services (AMCAS).

-AT MIT, the 2021 Cohort on average applied to 25 medical schools, with the common range being between 11 to 35 schools.
-MD-PhD applicants in the 2021 cohort, on average applied to 22 medical schools.
+AT MIT, applicants on average applied to 25 medical schools, with the common range being between 14 to 35 schools.

 Consider Costs When Developing Your List